German involvement in the Spanish Civil War: Political roles

 Some Nazis were disappointed with Franco's resistance to installing more fascism.
 Historian James S. Corum states:

 Historian Robert H. Whealey provides more detail:

 From 1937 to 1948, the Franco regime was a hybrid as Franco fused the ideologically incompatible national-syndicalist Falange ("Phalanx", a fascist Spanish political party founded by José Antonio Primo de Rivera) and the Carlist monarchist parties into one party under his rule, dubbed Falange Española Tradicionalista y de las Juntas de Ofensiva Nacional-Sindicalista (FET y de las JONS), which became the only legal party in 1939.
 Unlike some other fascist movements, the Falangists had developed an official program in 1934, the "Twenty-Seven Points".

 In 1937, Franco assumed as the tentative doctrine of his regime 26 out of the original 27 points.
 Franco made himself jefe nacional (National Chief) of the new FET (Falange Española Tradicionalista; Traditionalist Spanish Phalanx) with a secretary, Junta Political and National Council to be named subsequently by himself.
 Five days later (24 April), the raised-arm salute of the Falange was made the official salute of the Nationalist regime.
 In 1939, the personalist style heavily predominated, with ritualistic invocations of "Franco, Franco, Franco".
 The Falangists' hymn, Cara al Sol, became the semi-national anthem of Franco's not-yet-established regime.

+Regrets

+Albert Speer wrote in his personal diary how some time later, in 1943, Hitler felt deep remorse for helping Franco instead of the Second Republic, commenting that both the German National Socialists and the Spanish Communists shared the same idealism (of Hegelian origin), and that he could have converted the Second Republic to National Socialism, and that if he had the opportunity to start over, he would have supported the Republican side.